cibele-as/cibele-as.github.io/_posts/2020-05-02-billings-alarms-aws-using-terraform.md

 language: 🇬🇧
 ---

-Who never had a surprise while checking the billing panel from Amazon, google, or another cloud provider?
-It happened to me, a couple of times actually, and I am sure it happens to you as well as in your organization 😅
+Who never surprised while checking the billing panel from Amazon, Google, or another cloud provider?
+It happened to me a couple of times, actually, and I am sure it happens to you as well as in your organization 😅

 ## Common problems and motivations 💸

-It’s not rare that we sometimes think a service would cost X, and it ends up costing 2X in the final of the month, sometimes we also create resources manually for experimentation and forget to clean them up, on the other hand, it is not healthy to access the budgets console every day to check whether the costs are okay or not, so the best way to avoid surprises would be automating this process and creating some sort of alarms when something goes wrong.
+It’s not rare that we sometimes think service would cost X, and it ends up costing 2X at the final of the month, sometimes we also create resources manually for experimentation and forget to clean them up.
+On the other hand, it is not healthy to access the budget console every day to check whether the costs are okay or not, so the best way to avoid surprises would be automating this process and creating some alarms when something goes wrong.

-Is this post we are going to create a process to keep track of our budgets in AWS by defining a threshold in the account level as well as by AWS services and also creating an integration with email or slack.
+In this post, we will create a process to keep track of our budgets in AWS by defining a threshold in the account level and AWS services and making integration with email or Slack.
 We are going to use [Terraform](https://www.terraform.io/) and the [Email Slack App](https://slack.com/apps/A0F81496D-email) integration to receive alarms from our account to a specific channel in Slack.

 ## Prerequisites

 This guide assumes some basic familiarity with the usual Terraform workflow (init, plan and apply).
-It also assumes that you have your terraform and AWS CLI properly configured.
+It also takes that you have your terraform and AWS CLI adequately configured.

 ## Implementation Scenario

-For our study case, let's say that we have a `development account` on AWS, and we used to use two services `EC2` and `S3` which costs basically $20/month:
+For our study case, let's say that we have a `development account` on AWS, and we used to use two services `EC2` and `S3`, which costs $20/month:

-- **EC2:** $ 10,00
+- **EC2:** $ 10.00
-- **S3:** $ 5,00
+- **S3:** $ 5.00

-We also want to reserve $5,00 for eventual costs, in the end, what we need to achieve is:
+We also want to reserve $5,00 for eventual costs.
+In the end, what we need to achieve is:

 Receive an alert when:
-- Forecast amount for the `Development account` is `greater than 20,00`
+- Forecast amount for the `Development account` is `greater than 20.00`
-- Forecast amount for `EC2` is `greater than $10,00`
+- Forecast amount for `EC2` is `greater than $10.00`
-- Forecast amount for `S3` is `greater than $5,00`
+- Forecast amount for `S3` is `greater than $5.00`

 After implementing the module in terraform, we are going to use it like this: